 An attribute is a specific value of a variable.
 For example, the variable gender has two attributes: male and female.
 Attributes are commonly referred to as a level of the variable or simply the category.
 Take care not to confuse a variable with its categories.
 Male, for example, is not a variable.
 It is a category of the variable gender, along with the category female.
 Ideally, researchers define variables in such a way that each category is mutually exclusive.
 That is, all observations will fall into one and only one category.
 It is also desirable that the categories be exhaustive.
 This means that every observation has a category to which it can be assigned.

-Special names are used for the two variables that are being studied by a researcher in an experiment.
+Special names are used for the two variables that a researcher is studying in an experiment.
 The variable that is manipulated by the researcher—the one thought to cause a change in the other—is called the independent variable (IV).
 The variable that is observed to see if it was changed by the independent variable is called the dependent variable (DV).
 It is called dependent because its value depends on the independent variable.
 Recall that a basic purpose of experiments is to determine the extent to which a change in the independent variable causes changes in the dependent variable.

 In an experiment, the independent variable often reflects that the researcher administered some type of treatment—something we do to the participants.
 In other words, the researcher must manipulate the level of the independent variable to have a true experiment.
 In its simplest form, an experiment involves two groups.
 The first is the group that got the treatment—the experimental group.
 A second group does not get the treatment.
 Individuals in this group are said to be in the control group.